 1. The UE starts to perform the NR V2X sidelink communication according to SL-V2X-Preconfiguration and to schedule the V2X RMC according to Table 7.3G.1.4.1-1.

 2. Set the signal level of V2X to the appropriate REFSENS value defined in Table 7.3G.1.3-1.

-3. Measure the average throughput for a duration sufficient to achieve statistical significance according to Annex G.2.
+3. Measure the average throughput for a duration sufficient to achieve statistical significance according to Annex H.